 - Digital Millennium Copyright Act (DMCA), Cookie Popup, and Media Credits.

-- The plugin’s cookie scanner detects all cookies and blocks any unwanted ones.
+- The plugin’s cookie scanner detects all cookies and therefore blocks any unwanted ones.

 - Ultimate Compliance Toolkit is compatible with a wide range of WordPress plugins and tools.